 Over the course of the Long Term Plan we aim to achieve:

-- Over 10,000 strokes prevented through better treatment for the nearly 100,000 people with known atrial fibrillation (a type of irregular heartbeat which increases risk of stroke).
+Over 10,000 strokes prevented through better treatment for the nearly 100,000 people with known atrial fibrillation (a type of irregular heartbeat that increases risk of stroke).

-- Three times as many patients receiving 6 month reviews of their recovery and needs.
+Three times as many patients receiving six-month reviews of their recovery and needs.

-- An enhanced national stroke audit to identify need and drive improvements.
+An enhanced national stroke audit to identify needs and drive improvements.